5397 Oil & Gas Pipeline Regulation - LAKE- 22561

 Time: 10:30a-12:00p TTHLocation:

 Course Outline: 'Oily' shale gas plays in the United States have spotlighted the need for additional domestic pipeline infrastructure that may include a combination of natural gas pipelines and oil/condensate pipelines.
 This course will compare and contrast the principal substantive laws and rules in the United States that govern the economic regulation of oil pipelines and natural gas pipelines, with emphasis on federal regulation under the Interstate Commerce Act and the Natural Gas Act.
 In addition, the course will focus on the differing historical antecedents, and economic and regulatory policies , which are the drivers of economic regulation of domestic oil and gas pipelines under these different regulatory regimes.
-This course will be taught using statutes, court cases, and agency decisions assembled by Professor Lake; these course reading materials will be made available through the UH Copy Center prior to the first day of class.
+This course will be taught using statutes, court cases, and agency decisions assembled by Professor Lake; these course reading materials will be made available through the Associate Dean's office prior to the first day of class.

 Course Notes: This is an LL.M class, and JD students may register, if space is available.